sav-che/TL-2/Authors/Koorders, Sijfert Hendrik {std. Koord.}.md

-> [!cite] BHL link: this entry starts at [page 645](https://www.biodiversitylibrary.org/item/103253#page/671/mode/1up) of TL-2 Vol. II.
+> [!cite] BHL link: this entry starts at [page 645](https://www.biodiversitylibrary.org/page/33068887) of TL-2 Vol. II.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Koorders, Sijfert Hendrik (1863-1919), Dutch-Indonesian forester and botanist at Buitenzorg (Bogor); Dr. phil.
-Bonn 1897; in the Dutch East Indian Forest Service from 1885 stationed in Java; from 1892-1903 and 1910-1919 working at BO. (*Koord.*).
+Bonn 1897; in the Dutch East Indian Forest Service from 1885 stationed in Java; from 1892-1903 and 1910-1919 working at BO.
+**Abbreviated name**: *Koord.*

 #### Herbarium and types